vivekbaikadi/major_project/README.md

 ### 🔐 1.
 User Login Page

-> Allows registered users to log in to their account securely.
+> Allows users to sign up and log in to their account securely.

 ![User Login](screenshots/user_login.png)